piyushxbhardwaj/E-commerce-Website-/glowing-master/README.md

-Sure!
-Here’s a concise and informative description for an e-commerce website project that you can use on GitHub:
 E-Commerce Website

 This project is a simple yet functional e-commerce website built using HTML, CSS, and JavaScript.
 It showcases fundamental web development skills and provides a base for creating an online store.